Student complaints and grievances

 It’s important to us that our students have a voice, and that they know it’ll be heard when there’s a problem.
 To give you the platform and structure required to deal with issues swiftly, we distinguish between academic or administrative complaints (which we’ll address here) and more serious grievances involving exclusion, discipline and sexual harassment.

-If you’d like to speak with someone at any time before or during the process, our Student Rights Officers and the Monash Postgraduate Association can both offer independent advocacy, assistance and advice.
+If you’d like to speak with someone at any time before or during the process, the Student Rights Officers and the Monash Graduate Association can both offer independent advocacy, assistance and advice.
 You can also refer to the University Complaints and Grievances of Coursework Students Procedures for more detailed information.

 If it feels safe to do so, your first port of call should always be to try and resolve a complaint with the staff member concerned.
 If you can’t reach a resolution, you can organise a confidential discussion with the next appropriate contact listed below.